 No transfer credits are allowed into the master's of science degree program in Physician Assistant Studies (M.S.P.A.S.) or into a graduate certificate program in Health Care Administration.
 For all other graduate programs and certificates, a student may submit a written petition for transfer of credits for appropriate courses successfully pursued on the graduate level at another accredited institution, in partial fulfillment of the requirements for a graduate degree at King's College.

 Up to nine credits may be transferred into the master's of education programs in Reading and Curriculum and Instruction, or into the graduate certificate program in English as a Second Language (ESL).
-Up to twelve credits may be transferred into the master's of science program in Health Care Administration.
+Up to nine credits may be transferred into the master's of science program in Health Care Administration.

 Transfer credit is allowed only for courses in which a grade of "B" or better has been received.
 Transfer credit is not normally granted for courses taken more than five years before admission to the King's College graduate programs.